openvm-org/openvm/docs/specs/db/stark.md

 Within the Database VM, calling an execution opcode is then simply a lookup into this table.

 #### Database VM runtime

+In the previous section we assumed the aggregation has access to the collection of STARK proofs of each execution opcode.
+We describe how this is obtained.

+Each execution opcode must have a runtime implementation that can be run separately from the STARK proving.
+The runtime can be separate from trace generation and operates on physical pages.
+The only functional requirement on the runtime is that it generates the output physical page from the input physical pages according to the physical page operation spec.

+The Database VM runtime will be designed such that executing a dataframe operation in the runtime will call the runtime of each opcode (both execution opcodes and other traditional VM opcodes).
+The runtime will maintain a log of all execution opcodes called, together with the input and output physical pages from their runtimes.

+We will collect the STARK proofs of all execution opcodes needed in a dataframe operation in a fully offline fashion: given the dataframe operation, we execute the operation on physical dataframes via the Database VM runtime offline, ahead of any proving.
+The runtime logs will contain the logs of all execution opcode runtimes.
+We will generate STARK proofs of these execution opcodes fully in parallel.

+- Each execution opcode operates on committed pages.
+The opcode's runtime log supplies the physical page associated to the committed page.
+As part of proof generation, we run the `page_commit` function on the input physical pages to generate the input committed pages.

+The above approach results in the least scheduling complexity and best parallel proving latency as it removes execution opcode dependency considerations from dataframe operation.
+An alternative approach, which gives better overall cost (measured in terms of total serial proving time) is:

+- The Database VM runtime either (1) allows the program to annotate specific scheduling dependencies between opcodes (e.g., opcode A must complete before opcode B starts) similar to `await` semantics or (2) infers dependencies from memory read/writes.
+Using these dependencies, a scheduler creates a DAG for proving execution opcode STARKs, where the output committed page from opcode A is directly passed as the input committed page to opcode B. The scheduler then proves the STARKs in topological order.

+### Full Query Execution

+We have described how to construct dataframe operations in a Database VM which relies on a separate parallel aggregation strategy using Aggregation VMs.
+Using this framework, the full execution of a query can be expressed as a Database VM program which makes calls to dataframe operations.
+The query execution program is a serial traversal of the logical plan tree, from leaves to root, where dataframe operations are called as functions.

+To summarize, at the end we will have a function for query execution with inputs consisting of in-memory page directories and query input values, and output consisting of a page directory.
+To complete query execution, the Database VM program must compute `df_commit(input_page_dir[i])` for all input page directories and `df_commit(output_page_dir)` and expose these dataframe commitments as public values.
+The query input values are also exposed as public values.

+- An important detail is that the explicit calls to `df_commit` are only done on the inputs and outputs of the full query.
+The intermediate dataframes that arise within the query execution are all handled via the VM's memory architecture.

+Since the Database VM has continuations, the query execution program can have variable unbounded number of clock cycles.
+The memory bandwidth needed by the query execution program itself is low, since all data-intensive operations are handled by the execution opcodes.

+There will be a final aggregation STARK circuit (also implemented via Aggregation VM program) that verifies

+1. the Database VM STARK circuit proving the query execution program
+2. the Aggregation VM STARK circuit proving the verification of all execution opcodes. and constrains the shared memory between the two circuits above is equal.

+Note: above the `df_commit` is treated abstractly.
+It _may_ be possible to align the `df_commit` implementation with the commitment format used for the VM persistent memory itself.
+In this case, the final aggregation STARK can extract the IO dataframe commitments from the shared memory commitment itself.